CodeWithShary/Physical_AI_-_Humanoid_Robotics_By_Muhammad-Shaharyar/README.md

-# Physical AI & Humanoid Robotics Textbook by Mustafa Raheel
+# Physical AI & Humanoid Robotics Textbook by Muhammad Shaharyar
 ## Overview

 Welcome to the **Physical AI & Humanoid Robotics Textbook**, a modern, interactive online resource for learning **embodied AI and humanoid robotics**.
 This textbook combines cutting-edge AI, robotics simulation, and practical development to bridge the gap between theory and real-world applications.